DMDD-Group08/project-4/README.md

 ## Business Rules

 -	Each product is categorized, influencing the final price for customers.
 On special dates, each product category is associated with a distinct discount rate, resulting in variable final prices based on the date of purchase.
 -	The total order value is a derived attribute, calculated by considering the number of products in the order and their respective prices at the time of purchase.
 -	Products are ineligible for return if the customer initiates a return request after the specified "returnable date," which varies by product category, ensuring a streamlined and standardized return process.
 -	When a customer initiates a return order, the system initially verifies its conformity with the product's returnable date.
 Subsequently, a further examination is conducted based on the customer's reliability index to determine the appropriate refund amount.
 -	Customers can share feedback about the store where they processed their product return.
-This feedback serves as valuable information for other 3 customers, assisting them in making informed decisions about where to initiate their own product returns.
+This feedback serves as valuable information for other customers, assisting them in making informed decisions about which store to make returns.
 -	Each store receives a rating derived from the average of customer feedback, offering a concise and informative measure of its overall performance.
 -	Customers will receive a notification specifying the reason for the rejection of their return request.
-- There will only be 1 table (ORDER_PRODUCT) entity which will have data for both Rejected and Successful Return requests.
 -	If the request is rejected, then the processing fee will be 0.
 -	The processing fee for the return request would be:
-    - Total Refund = Seller Refund – Processing fee
+    - Total Refund = Price charged – Processing fee
 -	Order delivery date would be derived attribute and will be derived from Purchased date.
     - For food products, it will be 1-day delivery.
     - For the other products, it will be 2 days.
 -	Only existing customers can initiate a return request and access order and product tables.
 -	Only existing sellers can fetch categories and add products.
 - Only existing store managers can update the status of the stores.

-## SCRIPT RUNNING RULES

-The Below shows the order in which the scripts must executed:

-- The required users and grants must be given, the following scripts must be executed in the order mention:

-- admin_grants.sql: creates the admin to perform the ddl and dml operation.

-- DDL_DML.sql: The DDL script should be executed first so the required entities are created before executing the DML and other scripts.
-The DML Scripts are now executed so that the required values in inserted in each tuple of the corresponding entity.

-- customer_script.sql, seller_script.sql store_script.sql: user specific scripts should be executed.

-- views.sql : The required views are now created by executing the views scripts.
-The views must be executed in the order in which they were created in the script file, the name of the script file is.

 ## Conclusion